 Residents Maintain Autonomy

-Measures the percentage of long-term stay patients that needed additional assistance with activities of daily living over time.
-Activities of daily living include activities such as dressing and eating.
+This datapoint measures the percentage of long-term care residents who required more assistance with activities of daily living over time.
+ADL's include activities such as dressing and using the bathroom.
+Some argue this is a reliable measure of a resident's well-being.

 Ability to Keep Residents Mobile